 The Institute for HIV Research has moved to the University Hospital Bonn and is since 1.
 Oktober 2019 part of the Institute of Virology.
 With this move we will be able to offer and expand on HIV diagnostics and will be able to perform more clinical trials.
 We are looking forward to work with our new colleagues Prof. Dr. Jürgen Rockstroh and Dr. Christoph Bösecke.
 Regardless we will continue and expand our successful work with Dr. Stefan Esser.

 About the Institute

-The Institute for HIV Research (Institut für HIV Forschung) seeks to improve the lives of HIV-positive individuals by investigating new avenues for HIV cure and HIV vaccine strategies.
+The Institute for HIV Research (Deutsch: klicken Sie hier) in the University Hospital, Bonn seeks to improve the lives of HIV-positive individuals by investigating new avenues for HIV cure and HIV vaccine strategies.
 A particular focus is the role of CD4 T cell responses during HIV and other viral infections, with an eye towards how these responses may be manipulated for vaccine design.
 From classical helper roles to newly understood functions important for immune regulation, B cell development or even direct cytolysis, CD4 T cells are key to the orchestration of the immune system and represent a multi-faceted area of research.